 Changing a Child Support Order

-A change in circumstance may include:
+A change in circumstances may include:

+To qualify, the ordered amount must change by $50 or 20%.
 To run a calculation, click here.

 If either parent disagrees with the new amount, a court hearing will be set.

 How can I get my child support amount changed?

 Contact DCSS to request the order be reviewed for a modification.
 Either parent can request a modification review.